Nuelid/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Displays the command of all empty files
+list all the files with .gif